 Meet with a Kentucky Medical Malpractice Lawyer

-If you have suffered from placental abruption and are interested in learning more about what your legal options are for financial recovery, contact an experienced Kentucky medical malpractice lawyer at Wilt & Thompson, PLLC, to discuss the individual details of your legal case.
+If you have suffered from placental abruption and are interested in learning more about what your legal options are for financial recovery, contact an experienced Kentucky medical malpractice lawyer at Wilt & Associates, PLLC, to discuss the individual details of your legal case.

 You can schedule a free consultation at our firm by giving our office a call at 502-253-9110 or filling out the quick contact form located at the bottom of this page.